Market Analysis = Fundamental Analysis+ Technical Analysis (TA)+ Sentiment Analysis. That all comes as standard.

 Metcalfe's Law has been used to characterise the growth of the Internet, World wide web, Social networking, and lately, Cryptocurrency networks.

-CyberTrade design includes a framework which includes 2 categories of indicators. directional indicators and current usage indicators.
+CyberTrade financial instrument design includes a framework which includes 2 categories of indicators. directional indicators and current usage indicators.

 Metcalfe's Law states that the value of a telecommunications network is proportional to the square of the number of connected users.